 If the home remedies do not work, it means that the blockage is not within your reach since it’s coming from the municipal sewer drain system.
 With the main sewer line clogged, you need a professional plumber to snake or hydro-jet the pipe that connects drains in your home to the municipal sewer line.
 Hydro jetting is a complex process that entails using high-pressure jets through the drain pipes to break up blockages and get rid of all debris.
 Call The Original Plumber for a sewer line camera inspection to help locate and clear the clog and repair your sewer line.
 Also, call us for other plumbing services you may need.

 If you suspect that you have a clogged sewer line in your home or business, contact The Original Plumber right away.
 We will find the sewer drain clog and remove it before any further damage occurs.
 In some cases, we may have to repair the sewer line or replace it.
-Serving Metro Atlanta and surrounding areas, we offer free estimates and emergency services as needed.
+Serving Metro Atlanta and surrounding areas, we offer easy, no-obligation estimates and emergency services as needed.